Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments

 \subsection{Binary Network and Comparison Baseline}

-The networks used for the experiments are based on the AlexNet archetype \cite{krizhevsky2012imagenet}, which is one of the most used network type for VPR \cite{chen2017only,tolias2016rmac,arandjelovic2016netvlad,khaliq2018holistic}.
-AlexNet-type networks' structure consists of several convolution blocks (CB) alternated with pool layers and followed by a fully connected (FC) stage with one or more hidden layers.
+The networks used for the experiments are based on the AlexNet archetype \cite{krizhevsky2012imagenet}, which is one of the most used network types for VPR \cite{chen2017only,tolias2016rmac,arandjelovic2016netvlad,khaliq2018holistic}.
+AlexNet-type networks' structure consists of several convolutional blocks (CB) alternated with pool layers followed by a fully-connected (FC) stage with one or more hidden layers.

-The baseline CNN is very similar to a standard AlexNet \cite{krizhevsky2012imagenet} except for the use of BatchNorm and pool layers with a $2 \times 2$ non-overlapping kernel for higher accuracy \cite{krizhevsky2012imagenet}.
-The baseline has five convolution blocks followed by a fully connected stage with two hidden layers including 4096 neurons each.
-The detailed structure is shown in Table \ref{tab:memory} using the following notation. $C(k,s,h)$ indicates a convolution block with kernel size $k$, stride $s$ and $h$ channels (filters).
-A similar notation is used for max pool: $P(k,s)$.
-Fully connected layers are indicated with $FC(n)$, where $n$ is number of neurons.
-The model sizes reported in Table \ref{tab:memory} are cumulative and measure the model sizes at every network depth.
-For example, if the baseline is cut to use \textit{fc6} features, the corresponding size of the model is $158.32$ MiB.
+The baseline CNN, denoted by Baseline in this paper, is very similar to a standard AlexNet \cite{krizhevsky2012imagenet} except for the use of BatchNorm and pool layers with a $2 \times 2$ non-overlapping kernel for higher accuracy \cite{krizhevsky2012imagenet}.
+Baseline network has five convolutional blocks followed by a fully-connected stage with two hidden layers, including 4096 neurons each.
+The detailed structure is shown in Table \ref{tab:memory} using the following notation. $C(k,s,h)$ indicates a convolutional block with kernel size $k$, stride $s$ and $h$ channels (filters).
+A similar notation is used for max pooling: $P(k,s)$.
+Fully-connected layers are indicated with $FC(n)$, where $n$ is number of neurons.
+The model sizes and MACs reported in Table \ref{tab:memory} are cumulative per network layer.
+For example, if the baseline is cut to use \textit{fc6} features, the corresponding size of the model is $158.32$ MiB and the MACs are $1.1$ billion.
+BinaryNet is the binary version of Baseline.

-BinaryNet is obtained by binarization of the baseline as detailed in Section \ref{ssec:binarization_step}.
 The bottom part of Table \ref{tab:memory} shows the number of binarizable parameters.
 The remaining 32-bit parameters are due to BatchNorm as described in Section \ref{ssec:batch-norm}.
 However, their contribution to the binary model size is negligible.
 BinaryNet sizes vary from the $3.12\%$ of Baseline at $conv1$, which is not preceded by a BatchNorm layer, to $3.18\%$ at $pool5$.